I. NVRA and California Elections Code Requirements for DMV Voter Registration

 A. Transmission of Electronic Voter Registration Information to the Secretary of State

-For DMV customers who have attested to their eligibility to register to vote, the Secretary of State retrieves the corresponding electronic voter registration records, updates to voter registration records, and change of address requests.
+For DMV customers who have self-attested to their eligibility to register to vote, the Secretary of State retrieves the corresponding electronic voter registration records, updates to voter registration records, and change of address requests.
 The Secretary of State then analyzes the records, excludes records of customers who opted out of voter registration, duplicate records and records for which a more recent registration exists, and processes the remaining records directly into the statewide voter registration system.
-For DMV customers who have attested to their eligibility to register to vote, but who have indicated that they do not want to register to vote or update their voter registration information, the Secretary of State sends an Opt Out Postcard, which provides information on how the customer can register to vote.
-(Elec.
-Code, § 2263(b).)

-DMV customers who submitted updates to an existing voter registration via a paper form (DL44, DL410 FO, DL6, or DMV 14) and left a blank response for political party, vote by mail preference, and/or ballot material language will retain their previously indicated preferences from the existing voter registration record, for those fields.
-(Elec.
-Code, § 2265(c).)
-The Secretary of State sends a Voter Preference Postcard to all DMV customers who submitted updates to an existing voter registration via a paper form and left a blank response for political party, vote by mail preference, and/or ballot material language, notifying them that they are registered and providing information on how to update their voter registration information.
+The Secretary of State sends a Voter Preference Postcard to all DMV customers who submitted updates to an existing voter registration via a paper form and left a blank response for political party and/or election material language, notifying them that they are registered and providing information on how to update their voter registration information.
 (DMV electronic forms do not permit customers attempting to update their voter registrations to leave those fields blank.)

-For DMV customers who applied for or renewed a DL/ID or changed their address for voting purposes via a paper form (DL44, DL410 FO, DL6, or DMV 14), but based on inconsistent or missing information the Secretary of State is unable to determine if they were eligible to vote, or if they wanted to register or update their voter registration information, and for DMV customers who changed their address, but indicated they did not want to share their change of address for voter registration purposes, the Secretary of State will send these DMV customers a Registration Opportunity Postcard, notifying them that their recent attempt to register or update their voter registration information through their DMV transaction was not successful, and providing information on how to register to vote or update their current voter registration.
+For DMV customers who applied for or renewed a DL/ID or changed their address for voting purposes via a paper form (DL44, DL410 FO, DL6, or DMV 14), but based on inconsistent or missing information, the Secretary of State will mail the customer a Registration Opportunity Postcard, notifying them that their recent attempt to register or update their voter registration information through their DMV transaction was not successful, and providing information on how to register to vote or update their current voter registration.

 B. Processing of Voter Registration Information by the Secretary of State and County Elections Officials